 All data were entered voluntarily and have not, therefore, been independently verified by BAUS.
-We use Hospital Episode Statistics (HES) data to identify units that have not returned any data, but we are unable to use HES to check whether our data is accurate.
+We use Hospital Episode Statistics (HES) data to identify units that have not returned any data, but we are unable to use HES to check whether the data is accurate.
 As a result, we recognise that there may be errors, although individual surgeons have been given several opportunities to check and validate their own data.
 Some surgeons' returns may be incomplete because they have been unable to submit their data due to time constraints, or because they have lacked support from their Trusts for data collection and/or submission.

 Surgical outcomes assessment is not, of course, a new concept to most surgeons.
 It was formally recognised over 100 years ago (see below) and, whilst there has been no compunction for clinicians to publish outcomes data, a significant number of surgeons have been involved in clinical audit and outcome assessment for many years.